Thousand Islands (Indonesia): Islands and administrative divisions

-Below are the complete list of the islands in Pulau Seribu:
+Below are the complete list of the islands in the Thousand Islands (kepulauan Seribu):

 Kecamatan Kepulauan Seribu Selatan (South Thousand Islands)

 The Kecamatan (District) of Kepulauan Seribu Selatan (South Thousand Islands) is the closest district to the coast of Jakarta.
+It covers a land area of 5.65 km2 and had an estimated population of 12,474 in mid 2022.
 Being closer to the coast of Jakarta, the waters around the islands suffer from the pollution coming from the Jakarta Bay.
 The pollution is the result of the poor living condition of the majority of people living along the bay, as well as nutrient inputs from agricultural runoff, industrial pollution, and wastewater.

-Kepulauan Seribu Selatan contains the historic Onrust Island Archeology Park.
+The district contains the historic Onrust Island Archeology Park.

-The Kecamatan of Kepulauan Seribu Selatan can be divided into three Kelurahan: Kelurahan Pulau Untung Jawa, Kelurahan Pulau Pari, and Kelurahan Pulau Tidung.
+The Kecamatan of Kepulauan Seribu Selatan is sub-divided into three administrative villages (classed as urban kelurahan): Kelurahan Pulau Untung Jawa, Kelurahan Pulau Pari, and Kelurahan Pulau Tidung.
 Pulau Untung Jawa Kelurahan contains 15 islands, Pulau Tidung Kelurahan contains six islands, and Pulau Pari Kelurahan contains ten islands.

 Kelurahan Pulau Untung Jawa

 The Kelurahan (administrative village) of Pulau Untung Jawa (postal code 14510) is the closest kelurahan to the coast of Jakarta.
 Officially, there are 15 islands in the administrative village.
 The administrative village of Pulau Untung Jawa contains more archaeological artifacts than the rest of the Kepulauan Seribu's islands as it is located closer to Jakarta, being a strategic location for military defenses as well as transit points for the Dutch colony.

 Some islands have been gradually eroded by the sea water, due to dredging of the surrounding reef.
 Names in italics are not considered islands anymore.